 As noted above, developments in the business environment which may impact strategic risk include increased local and global geo-political tension, its impact on local and global economic activity, effect of inflation and higher interest rates, which raised the cost of borrowing, technological developments in the world of finance and changes to consumer preferences, the impact of regulatory provisions in core areas of banking operations.
-The Bank is prepared for emergencies so as to reduce the impact to the Bank's business and strategic plan, should extreme economic or geo-political conditions evolve.

 This information constitutes forward-looking information, as defined in the Securities Law, 1968, based on assumptions, facts and data (hereinafter jointly: "assumptions") brought before the Bank's Board of Directors.
-These assumptions may not materialize due to factors which are under the Bank's control.
+These assumptions may not materialize due to factors which are not solely controlled by the Bank.